 Another defining feature of border gardens is that plants are usually sited in”drifts”.
 Designers will call for 3, 5, or 7 individual plants to be planted in a small section, and will specify that they are all the exact same type.
 Drifts of one type of plant “drift past” and intermingle with other drifts to create a woven design.
 To create your own drifts, buy perennials in uneven numbers (3,5,7) and site them into amorphous shapes that are about 1 yard in surface area.

 Classic floral border gardens are most often situated in sunny spots (although shade border gardens are certainly possible).
 You’ll need a variety of heights, including tall plants and very short plants.
 Try to choose plants that bloom in different months/seasons so there is always something in bloom.
 Not only will the garden look beautiful, but the overlapping blooms will help support beneficial pollinators.

 “My first suggestion is to visit local nurseries and find plants that inspire you.
 These choices will suggest a complementary or contrasting companion to enrich the border.
 If you select a bold-textured plant, this may initiate a search for fine-textured plants to accompany it.”Fine Gardening’s Beds & Borders, Design Ideas for Gardens Large and Small, by the Editors of Fine Gardening magazine

-Now that we’ve thought about height a little bit, let’s look at which flowers bloom in which general season.
-Below is a list of flowering perennial plants arranged by season of bloom.
-The list includes includes flowering shrubs like hydrangea, snowball viburnum, roses, weigela, lilac, as well as some easy self-seeding annuals like zinnia.
+Now that we’ve thought about the height a little bit, let’s look at which flowers bloom in which general season.
+Below is a list of flowering perennial plants arranged by the season of bloom.
+The list includes flowering shrubs like hydrangea, snowball viburnum, roses, weigela, and lilac, as well as some easy self-seeding annuals like zinnia.

 - Snowball Viburnum